CambridgeDH/CDH-cookbook/beginner/python/lesson8-capstone-using-python-in-humanities.md

 </code>
 </pre>
 </details>
+This code sets the folder where your files are as the location that Python is reading.

 You will now want to have a safe place to save any new files you create during analysis.
 Try doing that before peeking at the answer, and if you are unsure, search online to see if you can make headway yourself.

 <details>
-<summary>Expand to check your answer (this creates a working directory populated with your files, and an empty directory ready to receive new files created during the analysis</summary>
+<summary>Expand to check your answer</summary>
 <pre>
 <code>
 results_dir = os.path.join(currentworkingdirectory, "analysis_results_textblob")